 Active adults who want to retire in Illinois should understand that the state’s retirement taxes come with both positives and negatives.
 Retirees can certainly take advantage of some tax benefits, but Illinois doesn’t generally have a reputation as a tax-friendly state.
 Keep reading to learn more about retirement taxes in Illinois.

-Homeowners in Illinois face some of the highest property taxes in the nation, with a statewide average tax rate of about 2.31%.
-This rate is nearly double the national average of 1.21%.
-Residents pay an average of approximately $4,157 annually.
-Only New Jersey has higher property taxes than Illinois, with a rate of 2.44%.
+According to SmartAsset, Homeowners in Illinois face some of the highest property taxes in the nation, with a statewide average effective tax rate of 2.16 percent.
+This rate is nearly double the national average.
+Residents pay an average of approximately $4,527 annually.
+Only New Jersey has higher property taxes than Illinois, with a rate of 2.42 percent.

 Despite these relatively high property taxes, many 65+ residents can take advantage of certain property tax exemptions.
 These exemptions, such as the Senior Citizens Homestead Exemption, are explained in detail below.

-The state of Illinois might tax income at 4.95%, but it also exempts almost all retirement income from taxes.
+The state of Illinois might tax income at 4.95 percent, but it also exempts almost all retirement income from taxes.
 Tax-free retirement income includes Social Security benefits, military benefits, public and private pensions, and retirement savings accounts such as a 401(k) or IRA.

 Residents who understand the tax system in the Prairie State can also take advantage of several tax exemptions to save money and lower their cost of living.
 Here are some of the tax exemptions available to senior residents.